 You powered through countless hours of lectures, endless nights in the library, and copious amounts of assignments to reach your goal—graduating college.
 Congratulations!
-For some of you, the next step in your journey is to continue your education, and for others, you may be heading into the workforce.
+For some of you, the next step in your journey is to pursue a graduate degree.
+For others, you may be heading into the workforce.

 For those of you looking to put your degree to work, here are some quick tips for landing your first job out of college.